LOBAGO/Network_Monitor/readme.md

 ### Overview

 This application monitors network traffic by connecting to Chrome's debugging interface, capturing packet data, calculating bandwidth usage, and displaying real-time traffic curves with both ISP identification and domain-based aggregation.
-It uses the **Referer header** to accurately attribute CDN traffic to the originating websites.
+It uses the **Referer header** to accurately attribute CDN traffic to the originating websites and provides comprehensive Excel export functionality for detailed analysis.

 ### System Requirements